UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 ### The whiskering operations allow us to commute higher identifications

+There are two natural ways to commute higher identifications: using whiskering on the left versus using whiskering on the right.
+These two ways "undo" each other.

 ```agda
 module _
   {l : Level} {A : UU l} {x y z : A}